hungryram/hungryram2021/content/contact/_index.md

 +++
 body = ""
 heading = "The online presence your business needs" paragraph = "Your business deserves the best online presence.
-For the best website design and development for real estate, small business, and ecommerce websites, please fill out the form.
+Please fill out the form and let's talk about your project.
 Your time is valuable and will be a priority to get back to you ASAP." title = "Contact" meta_description = "Ready to build your real estate business with modern technology?
 Let's get in touch!"
 [[blocks]]